Centralized Volatility Reduction for Electricity Markets: Copperplate Power System Example

 \subsubsection{The effect of risk-aversion}

-Using $ {\sf CVaR}$ in (\ref{eq:cvar.i}) as a risk-measure, we plot the boundaries of $\Acal_W$ and $\Acal_P$ -- the sets of acceptable trades for the wind power producer and the peaker power plant in our copperplate power system example, respectively -- for various values of $\alpha=\alpha_W=\alpha_P$ in Figure \ref{fig:Aw}.\footnote{The current diagram stands as a correction to \cite[Figure 2]{IFAC}.} Acceptable trades at each $\alpha$ for $W$ lie to the left of the corresponding surface.
+By varying the risk-aversion parameter, we plot the boundaries of $\Acal_W$ and $\Acal_P$ -- the sets of acceptable trades for the wind power producer and the peaker power plant in our copperplate power system example, respectively -- for various values of $\alpha=\alpha_W=\alpha_P$ in Figure \ref{fig:Aw}.\footnote{The current diagram stands as a correction to \cite[Figure 2]{IFAC}.} Acceptable trades at each $\alpha$ for $W$ lie to the left of the corresponding surface.
 For $P$, they lie to the right of it.
-The surfaces with $\alpha=0$ correspond to risk-neutral players.
-In that case, linearity of expectation allows one to deduce that the acceptability of a trade is independent of the number of options $\Delta$.
-As a result, the surfaces for the risk-neutral case are vertical planes.
-That independence no longer holds for risk-averse players, and the surfaces lose planarity.

-As $\alpha$ grows, $P$ requires higher forward premium (option price $q_P$) for a given volume $\Delta_P$.
+When $\alpha=0$, linearity of expectation allows one to deduce that the acceptability of a trade is independent of $\Delta$.
+This no longer holds when $\alpha>0$, which is intuitive, as more risk-averse players do not prefer a large $\Delta$.
+As $\alpha$ grows, $P$ requires higher forward premium $q_P$ for a given volume $\Delta_P$.
 Similar conclusions hold for $W$.
 She becomes less willing to accept trades with a higher forward premium, the more risk-averse she gets.